nylas-mail-lives/nylas-mail/README.md

 This repository contains the full source code to the Nylas Mail client and it's backend services.
 It is divided into the following packages:

-1. [**Isomorphic Core**](https://github.com/nylas/nylas-mail/tree/master/packages/isomorphic-core): Shared code across local client and cloud servers
+1. [**Isomorphic Core**](https://github.com/nylas-mail-lives/nylas-mail/tree/master/packages/isomorphic-core): Shared code across local client and cloud servers
-1. [**Client App**](https://github.com/nylas/nylas-mail/tree/master/packages/client-app): The main Electron app for Nylas Mail mirrored to open source repo.
+1. [**Client App**](https://github.com/nylas-mail-lives/nylas-mail/tree/master/packages/client-app): The main Electron app for Nylas Mail mirrored to open source repo.
-1. [**Client Sync**](https://github.com/nylas/nylas-mail/tree/master/packages/client-sync): The local mailsync engine integreated in Nylas Mail
+1. [**Client Sync**](https://github.com/nylas-mail-lives/nylas-mail/tree/master/packages/client-sync): The local mailsync engine integreated in Nylas Mail
-1. [**Client Private Plugins**](https://github.com/nylas/nylas-mail/tree/master/packages/client-private-plugins): Private Nylas Mail plugins (like SFDC)
-1. [**Cloud API**](https://github.com/nylas/nylas-mail/tree/master/packages/cloud-api): The cloud-based auth and metadata APIs for N1
+1. [**Cloud API**](https://github.com/nylas-mail-lives/nylas-mail/tree/master/packages/cloud-api): The cloud-based auth and metadata APIs for N1
-1. [**Cloud Core**](https://github.com/nylas/nylas-mail/tree/master/packages/cloud-core): Shared code used in all remote cloud services
+1. [**Cloud Core**](https://github.com/nylas-mail-lives/nylas-mail/tree/master/packages/cloud-core): Shared code used in all remote cloud services
-1. [**Cloud Workers**](https://github.com/nylas/nylas-mail/tree/master/packages/cloud-workers): Cloud workers for services like send later
+1. [**Cloud Workers**](https://github.com/nylas-mail-lives/nylas-mail/tree/master/packages/cloud-workers): Cloud workers for services like send later

 See `/packages` for the separate pieces.
 Each folder in `/packages` is designed to be its own stand-alone repository.
 They are all bundled here